-It's hard to believe that The Lark Family Genealogy Website has been up and running for 14 years.
-The navigation bar at the top and the bottom of every page will take you around the site where you'll see all the old and hopefully lots of new information.
-I hope you enjoy the new look and I'd love to hear from you -- email, tweet, facebook, & I wouldn't even mind smoke signals if helps me to connect or stay connected with cousins -- old and new.
+It's hard to believe that The Lark Family Genealogy Website has been up and running for 18 years.
+The navigation bar at the top and the bottom of every page and on the side of the home page will take you around the site where you'll see all the old and hopefully lots of new information.
+I'd love to hear from you -- email, tweet, facebook, & I wouldn't even mind smoke signals if helps me to connect or stay connected with cousins -- old and new.
 Enjoy!

 In 1929, my grandfather’s family moved from Castlewood, Virginia to Baltimore, Maryland.
 Before leaving Russell County, thinking he was done with school forever, my grandfather tossed aside his Kindergarden primer book along the walk home down Gravel Lick Road.
 Back on the farm, his mother was furious: books and paper were expensive.
 Read More...

 Brothers: William Allen Lark (1867-1952)

 and John B. Lark (1851-1901)

 John D. Lark, my brother, and great grandson to John B. Lark -- Anybody see the resemblence to John B. Lark besides me???

 |John Amburgey, Jr b1758 Culpeper County, VA and